 Research for the TUC estimates that 3.1 million children with working parents will be below the official breadline this year.

-Around 600,000 children with working parents have been "pushed" into poverty because of the Government's benefit cuts and public sector pay restrictions, said the report.
+The report suggests that around 600,000 children with working parents have been "pushed" into poverty because of the Government's benefit cuts and public sector pay restrictions.

-TUC general secretary Frances O'Grady has said, "Child poverty in working households has shot up since 2010.
+TUC general secretary Frances O'Grady said: "Child poverty in working households has shot up since 2010.

 "Years of falling incomes and benefit cuts have had a terrible human cost.
 Millions of parents are struggling to feed and clothe their kids.

 "The Government is in denial about how many working families just can't make ends meet."

 A Government spokeswoman said: "We do not recognise the TUC's figures.
 The reality is there are now one million fewer people living in absolute poverty compared with 2010, including 300,000 fewer children.